andrebu/andrebulatov.com/_pages/terms.md

 toc: true
 ---

+## Disclosure Policy

+I make money.

+What this means for you:

+* I do not do things just for the sake of making money.

+Just like this website, my Disclosure Policy is a work in progress.
+As the revenue streams evolve, so will this page.

+## Commenting Policy

+Free speech is paramount here, so speak freely and don't say anything that would get either of us into legal trouble.

 ## Privacy Policy

 The privacy of my visitors is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.